dart-archive/bazel/README.md

 - **sources**: Required.
 A list of globs to include as sources.
 - **dependencies**: Optional, defaults to empty.
 The targets that this target depends on.
 The syntax is `$package:$target`.
+- **platforms**: Optional, defaults to all platforms.
+If specified, then this indicates which platforms this target is compatible with.
+Options today are `vm` and `web`.
+  - If a target is not `web` compatible, it won't be compiled with the dart dev compiler, but that is the only effect of this attribute today.

 For example, if `package:a` has a `transformer.dart` file which they want to be in its own target, that might look like the following: